elastic/integrations/packages/pfsense/docs/README.md

-# Iptables Integration
+# pfSense Integration

-This is an integration for `iptables` and `ip6tables` logs.
-It parses logs received over the network via syslog (UDP) or from a file.
-Also, it understands the prefix added by some Ubiquiti firewalls, which includes the rule set name, rule number, and the action performed on the traffic (allow/deny).
+This is an integration to parse certain logs from the PFsense firewall.
+It parses logs received over the network via syslog (UDP).
+Currently the integration supports parsing the Firewall, Unbound, DHCP Daemon, OpenVPN, IPsec, and HAProxy logs.
+All other events will be dropped.
+The firewall, VPN, DHCP, and DNS logs are able to be individually selected via the "Remote Logging Options" section within the pfSense settings page.
+In order to collect HAProxy or other "package" logs, the "Everything" option must be selected.
 The module is by default configured to run with the `udp` input on port `9001`.
 However, it can also be configured to read from a file path.

+*The HAProxy logs are setup to be compatible with the dashboards from the HAProxy integration.
+Install the HAPrxoy integration assets to utilize them.

 ## Logs

-### Iptables log
+### pfSense log

-This is the Iptables `log` dataset.
+This is the pfSense `log` dataset.

 An example event for `log` looks as following: